juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "Then?"

 The man remained silent and shared a meaningful gaze with the younger woman.
-Her eyes narrowed in response while her mind whirred into motion in an attempt to interpret the meaning behind the man's cryptic gaze.
+Her eyes narrowed in response while her mind whirred into motion in an attempt to interpret the meaning behind the man's cryptic stare.
 After a short minute, she exhaled loudly in annoyance and complained, "Fuck it!
 I don't care.
 I'm leaving!"

 "Young Miss..." the man pleaded without a waver in his voice.